NaleVex/NaleVex/README.md

 Hi, I’m Eugene, 32yo.

 Jack of all trades with priorities for game dev.
 I like Godot, maybe, someday, I will fully complete at least one project.

 Sometimes making useful things for my own tasks.

-I use private repos playing with my projects
+I use private repos playing with my projects.

 Idk why but you can find me in discord: @funapple

 <!---